XOPS

 From per-team JML to one coordinated workforce.

-Cencora processes thousands of employee transitions every month — joiners across pharma research, supply chain, and corporate; offboarders, role changes, leaves, returns.
+Cencora processes thousands of employee transitions every month: joiners across pharma research, supply chain, and corporate; offboarders, role changes, leaves, returns.
 Before XOPS, each transition surfaced as a multi-team ticket scramble.
-The living knowledge graph now treats every employee event as a single Outcome.
+XOPS now reconciles every employee event into a single Position and treats it as one governed Outcome.
 Onboarding cohorts arrive ready.
 Departures don’t leave gaps.
 Role changes coordinate across HR, IT, comms, and workplace from one signal.

 Thousands